Hurricane Lee (2023): Meteorological history

-The National Hurricane Center (NHC) began to monitor a tropical wave over West Africa early on September 1.
-The wave moved offshore into the tropical Atlantic Ocean on September 2, producing disorganized shower and thunderstorm activity, and began to gradually organize.
-An area of low pressure formed from the wave two days later to the west-southwest of Cabo Verde.
-On September 5, the low became more organized, with multiple low-level bands developing and the formation of a well-defined center.
-Consequently, advisories were initiated on Tropical Depression Thirteen at 15:00 UTC that day.
-Amid favorable conditions for intensification, which included warm sea surface temperatures, moderate wind shear, and moderate mid-level relative humidity, the depression quickly strengthened into Tropical Storm Lee within a few hours.
+On September 1, a tropical wave emerged into the tropical Atlantic from the west coast of Africa producing disorganized shower and thunderstorm activity, and began to gradually organize.
+A broad surface low formed by September 4, which acquired multiple low-level bands developing and a well-defined center on September 5.
+Consequently, Tropical Depression Thirteen developed at 12:00 UTC that day about halfway between the west coast of Africa and the Lesser Antilles.

+Amid favorable conditions for intensification, the depression quickly strengthened into Tropical Storm Lee six hours later and then a hurricane by late on September 6.
 Lee tracked west-northwestward, steered by a mid-level ridge located to its north, and continued to intensify as it became better organized, with increased convective banding, development of a central dense overcast, and formation of a ragged eye, evident in visible satellite imagery by the following afternoon.
-By 21:00 UTC on September 6, the system strengthened into a Category 1 hurricane while located far to the east of the Northern Leeward Islands.
-Explosive intensification began the next day, with Lee reaching Category 2 strength at 15:00 UTC, then reaching Category 4 strength at 21:00 UTC.
-A few hours later, a hurricane hunters mission into the storm found that it had reached Category 5 strength, and possessed a clear 15 nmi eye surrounded by convective cloud tops with temperatures as low as -76 C. By 06:00 UTC on September 8, Lee's maximum sustained winds reached 145 kn, an increase of 70 kn in 24 hours, making it the fifthfastest intensifying Atlantic hurricane on record, surpassed by Matthew in 2016, Hurricane Milton in 2024, Felix in 2007, and Wilma in 2005.
+By 21:00 UTC on September 6, the system strengthened into a Category 1 hurricane on the Saffir–Simpson scale while located far to the east of the Northern Leeward Islands.
+Explosive intensification began the next day, with Lee reaching Category 2 strength at 15:00 UTC, then reaching Category 4 strength at 21:00 UTC, as its eye cleared.
+A few hours later, a hurricane hunters mission into the storm found that it had reached Category 5 strength, and possessed a clear 15 nmi eye surrounded by convective cloud tops with temperatures as low as -76 C. By 06:00 UTC on September 8, Lee's maximum sustained winds reached 145 kn, an increase of 70 kn in 24 hours, making it the fifthfastest intensifying Atlantic hurricane on record, surpassed by Matthew in 2016, Milton in 2024, Felix in 2007, and Wilma in 2005.
 During this same time period, the hurricane's minimum barometric pressure fell to 926 mbar.
+However, increasing southwesterly wind shear quickly caused Lee's eye to become cloud filled and the storm became more asymmetric, weakening it back to a high-end Category 4 hurricane.
+The pace of weakening quickened as the day progressed, and Lee fell below major hurricane status by late on September 9.
+Data from an evening hurricane hunters mission indicated that the storm was undergoing an eyewall replacement cycle and was still being adversely affected by wind shear.